The Destination for Shakespeare in Los Angeles

 Arts Education

-Will Power to Schools offers teachers at Title 1 schools professional development opportunities, arts integration training projects, and classroom curriculum materials.
-This nationally-recognized program enhances the way teachers inspire meaningful classroom engagement related to the works of William Shakespeare.
+Will Power to Schools offers teachers at Title 1 schools from LAUSD with in-person professional development seminars, arts integration training projects, and free innovative curriculum materials.
+This nationally-recognized program enhances the way teachers at Title 1 schools inspire meaningful classroom engagement related to the works of William Shakespeare.

-Our Veterans in Art program provides paid vocational training in technical theater arts and life-skills development for high need, honorably discharged U.S. military veterans.
-Veterans work as venue and scenic crews, audio engineers, and wardrobe assistants for mainstage professional productions.
+In 2012, SCLA launched Veterans in Art (ViA), a program offering short-term paid vocational training in technical theater arts and life-skills development for high-need, chronically underemployed, honorably discharged U.S. military veterans.
+Its goal is to build confidence and community for veterans who are struggling with their reentry to civilian life.
+ViA participants work as venue and scenic crews, audio engineers, wardrobe assistants, and technical directors for professional productions.